tomsKalnins1/2D_DWT_with_OpenGL/README.md

 To obtain the thresholds for the partitions one of the parameters needed are the median values for each partition.
 To get it, DWT coefficients have to be sorted.
 The program uses parallel bitonic sort and based on the number of given partitions stops the sorting.
 This is done by [Sort_subband_LOCAL_DYNAMIC.glsl](https://github.com/tomsKalnins1/2D_DWT_with_OpenGL/blob/main/Compute_shaders/Sort_subband_LOCAL_DYNAMIC.glsl) .
 <br clear="both">
-Sorting can by done by call:
+## Sorting can by done by call:

 ```cpp
 ...
 w0.sort_subbands(image_0, sft_1, 1, 16); // input_img, sorted_subband_texture, lvl_decomp, num_partitions
 ...
 ```
+The sorted subband coefficients :
 <img src="Test_debug_images/!_SORTED_COEFFS_0.png" width="480"  style="margin-right: 10px;"/>

 The rest of the necessary computations like estimated variance of noise, standard deviation of the subband and threshold are computed in [Soft_threshold_DYNAMIC.glsl](Compute_shaders/Soft_threshold_DYNAMIC.glsl).
 All of these are obtained for each partition of a row of subband separately, while the scaling parameter is the same for all partitions but differs depending on the level.
-Formula used for computing the thresholds : https://www.ee.iitb.ac.in/~icvgip/PAPERS/202.pdf
+Formula used for computing the thresholds can be found here : https://www.ee.iitb.ac.in/~icvgip/PAPERS/202.pdf

 ## Method call to apply soft threshold :